PlumpMath/DesignPatterns-222/ChainOfResponsibility/Defination.md

         }
     }

-Hope you find it usefull in cases where you want to have responsibility restricted on behalf of the autority level.
-This pattern is also helpfull in the creating a workflow or the escalation channel if you want to create.
+Hope you find it useful in cases where you want to have responsibility restricted on behalf of the authority level.
+This pattern is also helpful in the creating a workflow or the escalation channel if you want to create.

 Fig1.
 Chain of Responsibility Class Diagram